Quick Multi-Robot Motion Planning by Combining Sampling and Search: Algorithm Description

 \subsection{Properties}

-Let $G_i^{k}$ be the roadmap $G_i$ at the beginning of $k$-th search iteration (i.e., $G_i$ at Line~\ref{algo:planner:init-open}) and $G^k = \{ G_1^k, \ldots, G_N^k \}$. \begin{theorem} In practical MRMP problem, \algoname returns a solution in the $k$-th search iteration if $G^{k}$ contains a solution ($k \in \mathbb{N}_{>0}$). \end{theorem} \begin{proof} For each $k$-th search iteration, $G_i$ is not infinitely increasing due to the distance threshold $\theta_i$.
-Therefore, the search space is huge but finite, $O(|V_1| \times \ldots \times |V_N| \times N)$.
-Thanks to brute-force search in finite space, the algorithm returns a solution if $G^{k}$ contains one. \end{proof}
+Let $k \in \mathbb{N}_{>0}$ be the number of search iterations of \reflines{algo:planner:search-iteration}{algo:planner:search-iteration-end}.
+Moreover, let $G_i^k$ be the roadmap $G_i$ at the beginning of $k$-th iteration (i.e., $G_i$ at \cref{algo:planner:init-open}) and $G^k \defeq (G_i^k)^{i \in A}$.
+A solution is called \emph{sequential} when at most one robot transits configurations simultaneously at any time. \begin{lemma} SSSP finds a solution in the $k$-th search iteration if $G^{k}$ contains a sequential solution. \end{lemma} \begin{proof} For each $k$-th iteration, $G_i$ is not infinitely increasing due to the distance threshold $\theta_i$.
+Thus, the search space is finite: $O\left(|V_1| \cdot \ldots \cdot |V_n| \cdot |A|\right)$.
+Thanks to brute-force search in finite space, SSSP finds a solution if $G^k$ contains one. \end{proof}

-To remove the assumption of stationary motion, we have to regard $N$ successive search nodes as ``one block'' to allow several robots to move at the same time, similarly to~\cite{standley2010finding}.